syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Getting-Started.md

 3. The SfPopupLayout can be displayed by the following cases:

     * The SfPopupLayout can be displayed by making it as the base view or content view of the activity.
+    * You can continue to keep your view as the content view of the activity and still display pop-up over your view by simply calling the SfPopupLayout.Show() method.

+4. For the first case, set the view over which the SfPopupLayout should be displayed as the content of the SfPopupLayout using the [SfPopupLayout.Content](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.SfPopupLayout~Content.html) property.

+5. Create an instance of the SfPopupLayout control and add as subview of the UIViewController.

 ### Displaying pop-up when the SfPopupLayout is set as root view

+The SfPopupLayout can be displayed by making it as the base view or content view of the activity.

+Refer to the following code example for displaying popup.

 {% highlight c# %}